Bloomfield College to Capture Stories About Racial Injustice in Newark

 Bloomfield College Division of the Humanities faculty and Gateway Keepers project leads are Assistant Professor of Writing and Writing Intensive Coordinator Nora McCook, Ph.D., and Humanities Chair and Professor of Writing Brandon Fralix, Ph.D.
 They are working with Associate Professor and Coordinator of Expanded Media Creative Arts & Technology Laura Nova, M.F.A., and are also launching an advisory group of Bloomfield College-based Newarkers and faculty, staff, students and alumni who have an interest in oral history and in telling Newark’s racial justice stories.

-Initial grant partners include WBGO, Newark’s jazz radio station, The Newark Public Library and The Council for Independent Colleges (CIC) Legacies of American Slavery project which seeks to establish national centers of research, inquiry and public programming dedicated to understanding the complex legacies of slavery in the United States.
+Initial grant partners include WBGO, Newark’s jazz radio station, The Newark Public Library, the Andrew W. Mellon Foundation and The Council for Independent Colleges (CIC) Legacies of American Slavery project which seeks to establish national centers of research, inquiry and public programming dedicated to understanding the complex legacies of slavery in the United States.
 Through Bloomfield College’s designation as an Institutional Affiliate of the Legacies of American Slavery project, it will receive monetary resources, support and guidance for Gateway Keepers.